 A (Manly) Scented Candle

 Scented candles aren’t just for girls.
 In fact, this earthy offering from Molton Brown (a brand he’ll no doubt be acquainted with), was designed with him in mind.
-Incorporating a combination of manly notes including pine and oakmoss, it’s the sort of burner that even a hairy-chested lumberjack could get on board with.
+Incorporating a combination of manly notes including pine and leather, it’s the sort of burner that even a hairy-chested lumberjack could get on board with.

 A Welcome Addition To His Bookshelf